gsferreira/gsferreira.github.com/src/courses/opentelemetry-dotnet.md

 What is the target audience for this course?
 </summary>
 <div class="pb-6 text-gray-600 dark:text-gray-300">
 This course is designed for .NET developers who want to implement proper observability in their applications.
 It's perfect for developers and DevOps engineers working with distributed systems or microservices.
+It's specifically designed for those who are just starting with OpenTelemetry
 </div>
 </details>